Dashinglyapp/dashingly-core/README.md

 ### Views

 Views have specific URLs that allow for data extraction, saving, and so on.
 Support for methods varies, but all will support GET, and some will support POST as well.
-A sample view url is `/plugins/1/views/eb35a77988996b002739`.
+A sample view url is `/plugins/gh55hjghgh44/views/eb35a77988996b002739`.
 The format is `plugins/PLUGIN_HASHKEY/views/VIEW_HASHKEY`.

-### Plugins
+### Plugin Management

-`/plugins/1/actions/add` and `/plugins/1/actions/remove` allow you to add and remove plugins from the user list.
+If you are managing plugins, `/plugins/1/actions/add` and `/plugins/1/actions/remove` allow you to add and remove plugins for different objects.
 The format is `plugins/PLUGIN_HASHKEY/actions/ACTION_NAME`.
 These two only support GET requests.
 A third plugin management URL, `/plugins/1/actions/configure`, will GET form data, and POST will save the data.

-### Oauth

-Oauth login URLs like `/oauth/github/login` can be hit with a GET request to start the Oauth process.
-After finishing the process, users will be redirected to `/authorizations`.

 ### Widgets

 Widgets have their own settings URLs that look like `/widgets/test/settings`.
 The format is `/widgets/WIDGET_NAME/settings`.
-A GET request will pull the settings for the widget with that name for the current user and return them (will return {} if there are no settings).
+A GET request will pull the settings for the widget with that name for the current scope and return them (will return {} if there are no settings).
 A POST request will update the settings.
 DELETE will remove the settings.
 PUT and PATCH are not supported.

 For example, if you want to store settings for a widget named `test`, you would POST to `/widgets/test1/settings` with this data: